Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 Nil represents nothingness or non-existence of a value.
 This can be used for destroying a variable or table values if not used anymore.
 Or use conditional statements to check if the value is a `nil` or not.

 ### Tables
 Tables are a data structuring mechanism in Lua the only one in fact.
-They are associative arrays, which means they hold a collection of key or value pairs.
-Tables can be used for to store multiple values of any kind except for `nil` values.
-To construct a table, use curly-braces <kbd>{}</kbd> characters rather than bracket <kbd>[]</kbd> characters like most programming languages use.
+That can store multiple types values like `strings`, `numbers`, `booleans`, etc; except for `nil` values.
+To construct a table, use curly-braces <kbd>{}</kbd> characters rather than bracket <kbd>[]</kbd> characters like most programming languages use; each value inside a Table must be separated by a comma <kbd>,</kbd> character.
 Tables can be constructed as an Array or a Dictionary.

+> **Warning**: _Lua uses 1-based index rather than 0-based index like other programming languages.
+In other words, the first index position always start at `1`._

 Example:
 ```lua